Cloud Foundry Security

 BOSH includes the following functionality for security:

 Communicates with the VMs it launches over NATS.
-Because NATS cannot be accessed from outside Cloud Foundry Application Runtime, this ensures that published messages can only originate from a component within your deployment.
+Because NATS cannot be accessed from outside CF, this ensures that published messages can only originate from a component within your deployment.

 Provides an audit trail through the